PZebarth/Python-Blog-Post-Analysis/README.md

 ## Project Motivation
 I was interested in using Stackoverflow Developer Survey Data to better understand:

-### 1. How common is becoming a developer with a physics background?
+> 1. How common is becoming a developer with a physics background? <br>
-### 2. What programming languages should you focus on?
+> 2. What programming languages should you focus on? <br>
-### 3. How should you learn the necessary programming languages?
+> 3. How should you learn the necessary programming languages? <br>

 ## File Description: